Non-archimedean tame topology and stably dominated types: Statement

-\begin{enumerate} \item[(1)] Given finitely many continuous $F$-definable functions $\xi_i: X \to \G$, one can choose $h$ to respect the $\xi_i$, i.e. $\xi_i (h(t, x) )=\xi_i(x)$ for all $t$. \item[(2)]Assume given, in addition, a finite algebraic group action on $V$ preserving $X$.
-Then the homotopy retraction can be chosen to be equivariant. \item[(3)] If $X$ is definably compact, the interval $I$ can be taken to be the standard interval $[\infty,0]$, and $h$ can be taken to be a deformation retraction. \item[(4)] If $V$ has dimension $d$ at each point $x \in X$, then each point of the image of $h$, viewed as a stably dominated type, has transcendence degree $d$. \end{enumerate}
+Moreover, one can require the following additional properties for $h$: \begin{enumerate} \item Given finitely many v-continuous $F$-definable functions $\xi_i: X \to \G$, one can choose $h$ to respect the $\xi_i$, i.e. $\xi_i (h(t, x) )=\xi_i(x)$ for all $\tcb{t}$. \item Assume given, in addition, a finite algebraic group action on $V$.
+Then the homotopy can be chosen to be equivariant. \item If $\std{X}$ is definably compact, $h$ can be taken to be a deformation retraction. \item Clauses \textup{(3)} to \textup{(6)} of \textup{\thmref{1}} hold.
+Also, if $V$ has dimension $d$ at each point $x \in X$, then each point $q$ of the image of $h$ is strongly stably dominated with $\dim(q) = d$. \end{enumerate}

-In particular this holds for $X=V$ when $V$ is nonsingular. \>{prop}
+In particular this holds for $X=V$ when $V$ is smooth. \end{thm}

-Note that the conclusion mentions $\G$ rather than $\G_\infty$.
+\tcb{By \remref{interv}}, when $\std{X}$ is definably compact the conclusion is stronger than \thmref{1} in that the interval is the standard interval $[0,\infty]$.
+If $\std{X}$ is not definably compact, the conclusion is also weaker in that we do not assert that the final image is fixed by the homotopy.

 The finite set $w'$ can be dispensed with if $\G(F) \neq (0)$, or if $\std{X}$ is connected, but not otherwise, as can be seen by considering the case when $X$ is finite.
+Indeed, when $\G(F) = (0)$ the only nonempty finite $F$-definable subset of $\G^n$ is $\{0\}$, but one can have arbitrarily large finite $F$-definable subsets in $\G^n_{\infty}$ for $n$ large enough.